Forms of cooperation and quality assurance

 Our research takes place in close cooperation with public organisations, industry and education.
-If we see opportunities to work together, we agree in advance on what we expect from each other.
+If we see opportunities for collaboration, we make agreements in advance about what we expect from each other.

-This can vary from a one-off brainstorming session to a multi-year research project.
-Curious about the possibilities?
-Then get in touch with us.
+This can range from a one-off brainstorming session to a long-running research project.
+Want to know more about the options?
+Then please contact us.

 Work with us in our labs